-Please take a look at the two sections below, (a knife combo and a boxing combo) each with a video and corresponding diagram.
+Please look at the two sections below, (a knife combo and a boxing combo) each with a video and corresponding set of diagrams.

 The knife section shows how I’ve been working for years.
 The diagram is simple and easy for my students to understand.

-I prefer the overhead viewpoint as it helps to show where the footwork needs to be.
-The problem is that hits to the body are hidden by the opponent's arms from an overhead viewpoint.
+I did these diagrams with an overhead viewpoint as it helps to show where the footwork needs to be.
+The problem with the overhead view is that hits to the body are hidden by the opponent's arms.

-My other goal with this type of diagram is to make it easier for non English speakers to follow what is happening on my videos.
+My goal with these diagrams is to make it easier for non English speakers to follow what is happening on my videos.
 I've had many comments on my Youtube channel from those not proficient in English that suggests that they are having trouble understanding my verbal descriptions of the techniques shown in the videos.
-If you have a friend in martial arts for whom English is a second language, please send them a link to this article and ask them if the diagram helps them understand the video better.

 Thanks for your help,

 Here is a video showing a simple three count knife combo I've used many times in sparring.